South Florida Bulls men's basketball: Bobby Paschal era (1986–96)

 The Bulls first three years under new head coach Bobby Paschal were not good, going an overall 21–63 and all 3 seasons coming with at least 20 losses.
 Many Bulls fans were calling for Paschal to be fired prior to the 1989–90 season.
 But the Bulls turned it around, becoming one of the only teams in NCAA men's basketball history to go from 20 losses to 20 wins in a single season.
-USF made its first ever NCAA tournament, claiming the Sun Belt's autobid to the Big Dance after winning the conference tournament behind future USF Athletic Hall of Fame inductee Radenko Dobraš's Sun Belt Tournament MVP showing.
+USF made its first NCAA tournament, claiming the Sun Belt's autobid to the Big Dance after winning the conference tournament behind future USF Athletic Hall of Fame inductee Radenko Dobraš's Sun Belt Tournament MVP showing.
 USF's dream season ended with a hard-fought 79–67 loss to 2nd seed Arizona.
 South Florida nearly eclipsed the 20 win mark again the next season, winning 19 games and securing their fourth NIT berth in 11 years.

-In 1991–92, the Bulls left the Sun Belt for the Metro Conference and won 19 games for the second straight year, securing an at-large berth in the 1992 NCAA Tournament.
+In 1991–92, the Bulls left the Sun Belt for the Metro Conference and won 19 games for the second straight year, securing an at-large berth in the 1992 NCAA tournament.
 This stretch is the only time in program history where the Bulls have made a postseason tournament in three consecutive years.
 The departure of Radenko Dobraš after 1992 brought the arrival of another USF Hall of Fame member in freshman Chucky Atkins, but the Bulls struggled in 1992–93 and 93–94, going 8–19 and 10–17 respectively.
 USF turned it around in 1994–95, going 18–12 and making the quarterfinals of the 1995 NIT.

 USF had another new conference for the 1995–96 season after the Metro Conference merged with the Great Midwest Conference to form Conference USA.
 The Bulls finished just 2–12 in their new conference and 12–16 overall in what would be Bobby Paschal's last year as head coach.
-Paschal retired from his position, but stayed with the team in an advisory role for another 8 years, and would later be inducted into the USF Hall of Fame.
+Paschal retired from his position, but stayed with the team in an advisory role for another 8 years, and would later be inducted into the USF Athletic Hall of Fame.
 In Paschal's 10 years as head coach, South Florida went 127–159, the most wins all time by any USF men's basketball coach.